ibm-cloud-docs/account/catalog-access-reqs.md

 For more details about access management, see [Managing access in {{site.data.keyword.cloud_notm}}](/docs/iam?topic=iam-cloudaccess).

-This feature is available only in a closed beta.
+This feature is available only in a closed beta program.
 If you’re interested in participating, contact kala.nenkova@ibm.com.
 {: note}

 ## Set up your access groups